WesleyAC/notebook/entries/1594353785-keep-pedaling.md

 # Keep Pedaling

 One of the last things I did while the world was still normal was biking about 120 miles, mostly along the coast of California.
 It was extremely beautiful and calming, and I'm glad that I took the time to do it.
-I've enjoyed biking for a while, but it took this ride for the reason why to really click for me: once you've a few miles in, you don't really have the option of stopping — all you can do is keep pedaling.
+I've enjoyed biking for a while, but it took this ride for the reason why to really click for me: once you're a few miles in, you don't really have the option of stopping — all you can do is keep pedaling.

 @marginnote-mobilehide: <img src="/img/post/keep-pedaling/coast.jpg" alt="A photo of a beach taken from the top of a clif.
 The image is shrouded in fog, but some small waves can be seen."/> *The coast of California, doing its thing.*